 Factors that Attribute To Achilles Tendonitis in Runners

 The Achilles tendon connects the calf muscles to the heel.
-Tension in the strongest and largest tendon in the body can be a source of running-related injuries such as Achilles tendonitis or plantar fasciitis.
+Tension in the strongest and largest tendon in the body can be a source of running-related injuries, such as Achilles tendonitis or plantar fasciitis.
 Running on hard surfaces can also increase your risk of injury due to additional stress on your foot and ankle joints compared to running on soft surfaces.
 Other factors that can lead to Achilles tendon injuries in runners include:

 - Poor flat-arched feet